Mozzarella-dev/Methane-Fuel-Bot/README.md

 >Extend the add function to register how many kilos of methane you refilled, to have stats about methane prices.

 >Efficiency Leaderboard - a way to gamify your efficiency, you win nothing but you could feel better about your carbon footprint.

+>Maybe more functions if i have other ideas
 ---
 ## Legal disclaimer
 ```